 Dr. Jamie Nodler was born and raised in Houston, Texas.
-He is board certified in Obstetrics and Gynecology by the American Board of Obstetrics and Gynecology.
+He is board certified in Reproductive Endocrinology and Infertility by the American Board of Obstetrics and Gynecology.
 Dr. Nodler is the site director for the CCRM Houston Medical Center office located next to the Women’s Hospital of Texas.
 He sees patients at the Medical Center and Memorial City locations.
-He has been named a “Rising Star Super Doc” by Texas Monthly magazine in 2016, an honor given to only 2.5 percent of doctors in the state.
+He has been named a “Rising Star Super Doc” by Texas Monthly magazine in 2016 and 2017, an honor given to only 2.5 percent of doctors in the state.
 He was also named a “Top Doctor” by Houstonia and H-Texas magazines, and voted to be one of the Top 3 Physicians in Houston regardless of specialty by The Leader magazine.

 Dr. Nodler was an Instructor at Harvard Medical School and a Visiting Scientist at Boston Children’s Hospital while completing his fellowship in Reproductive Endocrinology and Infertility at Harvard Medical School’s Brigham and Women’s Hospital in Boston, Massachusetts.
 He received his Baccalaureate degree in Biology from the University of Texas at Austin.
 Following medical school at the Texas Tech University School of Medicine, Dr. Nodler completed residency training in Obstetrics and Gynecology at the University of Alabama at Birmingham.

 Dr. Nodler currently serves as a board member of the Houston Gynecologic and Obstetric Society.
 He is a Fellow of the American Congress of Obstetricians and Gynecologists, member of the American Society of Reproductive Medicine, and member of the American Association of Gynecologic Laparoscopists.
 He has received multiple honors and awards including research grants from Harvard Medical School, the Brigham and Women’s Hospital Department of Obstetrics and Gynecology, and the New England Fertility Society.
 He has extensive experience in robotic surgery with a focus on uterine fibroids and endometriosis, and has completed the Intuitive Surgical da Vinci Robotic Skills training program.

 Dr. Nodler’s research at Harvard focused on the areas of nutrition and endometriosis.
 He has also published in peer-reviewed journals and presented research at national meetings on recurrent pregnancy loss, reproductive surgery, and polycystic ovarian syndrome, and published data on uterine fibroids while working at the National Institutes of Health in Bethesda, Maryland.